cobwebch/externalimport_tut/Documentation/EmployeesImport/Teams/Index.rst

 .. note::

-   It is also possible to create MM-relationships with data represented as a comma-separated list of keys, commonly used in TYPO3.
+   It is also possible to create many-to-many relations with data represented as a comma-separated list of keys, commonly used in TYPO3.

 In the example data above, you can see that there's a "rank" field.
-This will be used to set the "sorting" column in the MM-relations table.
+We want to use it for sorting the many-to-many relations, so we define it as an additional field (you can look up the TCA for yourself).

 The SQL for the teams table is not repeated here as it is quite standard.
 The MM-relations table is also an absolutely standard TYPO3